Adversity is no respecter of persons. Our experiences are usually different, but each of us gets our turn. Our

 That’s a sports reference.
 If you want a first class lesson in dealing with adversity, just take your queue from the world of athletics.
 I could never be a sports coach.
 If there is anyone who isn’t allowed to say “well guys, looks like this one is over,” it’s them!
 Sometimes it “works” and the team comes from behind to win.
 Other times even the most devastating losses provide an opportunity to grow into a stronger team.
 No single play or game or season gets the last word.
 The present is only temporary.
 It’s all about where you go from there.

 When I was a college student, my classmates and I would occasionally receive a bad test on an exam followed by an overwhelming, end of the world feeling that our lives and careers were now in total jeopardy.
-It took some perspective to admit that job recruiters weren’t likely to inquire about each individual tests score for all our classes.
+It took some perspective to admit that job recruiters weren’t likely to inquire about each individual test score for all our classes.

 Put your adversity in perspective.
 A speed bump is just that: a bump.
 Not a mountain.